Chondria/SiB/docs/Accessing Storage and Functions Across Pallets.md

 # Accessing Storage and Functions Across Custom Pallets

-When developing blockchains with substrate, You’ll often need to use the functionality provided by other pallets to save time in writing custom code for some functionalities.
+When developing blockchains with substrate, you’ll often need to use the functionalities provided by other pallets to save time in writing custom code.
 This guide will walk you through common problems faced when trying to access the functions of other pallets, as well as in-depth explanation of relevant concepts.